Breakfast On Everest and Playing with Elephants!

-Much of the day is spent exploring the incomparable Kathmandu on a half-day tour.
+Much of the day is spent exploring the incomparable Kathmandu.
 We start with fabulous Kathmandu Durbar Square, one of three royal palace squares in the valley.
-Here, we will visit the Hanuman Dhoka Palace Complex where the Shah (Gurkha) Dynasty and later the Rana maharajas resided.
+Here, we will visit the Hanuman Dhoka Palace Complex where the Shah Dynasty and later the Rana maharajas resided.
 The 16thcentury complex still plays a major role in Nepalese royal activities.
 This is where important ceremonies take place such as the coronations for Nepalese monarchs.

-The complex includes the King Tribuhuwan Memorial Museum (dedicated to the monarch who opened Nepal to the outside world) and the Mahendra Museam (dedicated to Tribuhuwan’s son).
-We have the opportunity to visit the palace’s Staterooms and one of Nepal’s best-known curiosities – the Kumari Chowk.
+The complex includes the King Tribuhuwan Memorial Museum (dedicated to the monarch who opened Nepal to the outside world) and the Mahendra Museum dedicated to Tribuhuwan’s son.
+We have the opportunity to visit the palace’s Staterooms and one of Nepal’s best-known curiosities – the sacred Kumari Chowk.
 Kumari Chowk is home to a living goddess called Raj Kumari.
 This young girl is believed to be the human incarnation of the demon-slaying Hindu mother goddess, Durba.
 Raj Kumari is chosen from girls as young as 5 years old through an ancient and mystical selection process and serves until she reaches puberty.
 Worshipped during religious festivals, she makes some public appearances for a fee paid to her guards but photographing her is prohibited.

 Later, we enjoy peace, prayers and indescribable panoramic views as we visit the Swayambhunath Stupa.
 Known as the “Monkey Temple, Swayambhunath is the oldest of its kind in Nepal and sits high on a hill above Kathmandu.
+Mind the monkeys here!
 Legend has it that the glory of Kathmandu Valley had its beginnings at this spot.
 This is considered one of the country’s holiest spots, drawing Buddhists and Hindus alike.